 J.R.R.
 Tolkien’s Sacramental World, Part Three: Language

-The idea that reality is informed by language is bound to resonant with students of Sacred Scripture, Catholics, and admirers of J.R.R.
+The idea that reality is informed by language is bound to resonate with students of Sacred Scripture, Catholics, and admirers of J.R.R.
 Tolkien.
-(I happen to fall into all three categories.)
 The Bible tells us that the world was formed by the Word of God.
-The Church tells us that certain words constitute the form of a sacrament.
+The Church tells us that certain words constitute the “form” of the sacraments.
 Tolkien, operating on yet another plane of reality, shows us how words can give rise to worlds, how language leads to knowledge of the past, and, for one so bold as to invent a language, to the “discovery” of something more than the past.

 Telling the Truth in Middle Earth